How To Make the Sweet Potato Hash with Harissa Sauce

 Instructions

-Scrub and dice yams or sweet potatoes ( I leave the skin on) into small, uniform ½ inch cubes.
-In a large bowl, toss with a few tablespoons Harissa paste. ( Each harissa is different, so taste as you add) My version is mild so I add quite a bit…5-6 tablespoons.
-Yours may be too spicy to add that much.
+- Scrub and dice yams or sweet potatoes (leave the skin on) into small, uniform ½ inch cubes.
+In a large bowl, toss with a few tablespoons Harissa paste. ( Each harissa is different, so taste as you add).
+My version is mild so I add quite a bit…5-6 tablespoons.
+Store-bought will be spicier so add to taste.
 If very spicy, dilute with olive oil.
 Make sure sweet potatoes are coated well.
 Salt and pepper to taste.
-If using store bought harissa, check that it contains some oil.
+If using store-bought harissa, check that it contains some oil.
 If not, make sure to add a little oil when tossing – so the potatoes crisp up in the oven.

-Poach your eggs, salt and pepper and set aside,
+- Poach your eggs, season with salt and pepper and set aside.

 To make Harissa Paste:

-To store, place in sealable jar and drizzle olive oil over top after each use, to preserve.
+- To store, place in a sealable jar and drizzle olive oil over top after each use, to preserve.
 It will last 1-2 months in the fridge.

 Crazy good combination of flavors!
 Thanks for coming up with an inventive way for me to use the merguez I often have in my freezer – buying from a local lamb rancher when she has it at market – and am always looking for new ways to use.
 This time i used a relatively mild harissa I had on hand and open in the fridge.
 But the harissa portion of this recipe is for sure on my “to try’ list soon.
 I so appreciate the creativity of your recipes, their reliability in outcomes and the great photos and instructions.